gorryfair/ack-frequency/draft-ietf-quic-ack-frequency.md

 - Some network technologies, such as DOCSIS, LTE, and satellite entangle link transmission in the forward direction and return directions.
-This occurs when both directions share capacity from a common (radio) resource pool; significantly more resource is required to send in one direction that the other; or because design decisions result in much more capacity being available in one direction [RFC3449].
+This occurs when both directions share capacity from a common link resource pool; significantly more resource is required to send in one direction that the other; or because design decisions result in much more capacity being available in one direction [RFC3449].
 When traversing